studentkittens/lncs-pandoc/paper.md

 U2F stands for *Universal Second Factor* and is an open authentication standard.
 It was created by Yubico and Google, hosted by FIDO -- the open-authentication industry consortium.
-Summarized could U2F explained an a challenge-response protocol which works in the background.
+Summarized could U2F explained as a challenge-response protocol which works in the background.
 It is implemented along the one-time password.
 The user does the same as it were a one-time password application.
 There is a detailed technical description of U2F at the developer sites on yubico.com [@u2f].

+[^CCID]: Chip Card Interface Device
 [^U2F]: Universal Second Factor

 # Where to use the YubiKey

 The YubiKey can be used for securing access to many applications.
 First Online Applications and Password Managment seems to be the most interesting.
-Of course there are many more applications, some of them will be mentioned.
+Of course there are many more applications, for example disk encryption or system login.

 ## Online Applications